tyler-technologies-oss/forge-design-system/docs/get-started/styles/icons/icons.md

 ## States

 Icon colors are meant to provide consistent visual cues around interactivity.
-The Tyler Forge system provides colors for “active + focused” (user is currently interacting with the icon), “resting” (icon is interactive but isn’t currently being used), and “disabled” (icon isn’t interactive).
+The Tyler Forge system provides colors for the various states they can appear in, which are:

+* **Active and resting**: This is the default color.
+It's used when a user is currently interacting with the icon, or the icon is active on the page and is interactable
+* **Resting - secondary**: A secondary, muted, version of the resting state.
+This is used in areas with large sets of data, such as data tables, where the muted color is less distracting.
+* **Disabled**: Icon isn’t interactive.

 On light: